Esataydin/Smart-Document-Summarizer/README.md

 ```

 * Upload a PDF document.
+* Alternatively, try the included test.pdf file in the repository/folder for a quick demo.
 * Choose a summary role and generate a tailored summary.
 * Ask questions about the document and get relevant answers with context.
 * Download summaries and Q\&A results for offline use.

+---

+## Notes

+- The current summarization model (`facebook/bart-large-cnn`) used locally is relatively small and may not provide perfect results for very large or complex documents.
+- Performance and summary quality will improve once a larger or more advanced model is integrated in future updates.

 ---